 By the 19th century, good hygiene was a must, and those who could afford it changed their linens regularly.

 Today, in the 21st century, linen has become somewhat of an art form, with the white linen dress shirt quickly becoming a staple among the sartorially-inclined.
 Tasteful colors like olive and navy are also great, as well as pastels, which look especially good on a sunny day.
 Black, on the other hand, is reserved for an evening out, much like a tuxedo at a fancy gala.

 Whether you’re looking for an elegant summer suit or a comfortable, casual option, linen is the perfect choice.
 Its timeless, versatile, and an all around wonderful warm weather fabric.

-For more on linen, read our article: "Linen: Fabric of Summer"
+For more on linen, read our article: "The Definitive Guide to Linen"

 2. Worsted Wool

 Wool has been the king of the tailored garments since the 18th century.
 With its natural moisture-wicking properties, wool has always been the go-to material for suits.
 But with the advent of technology, wool was transformed into something even better.
 The second half of the 20th century saw the rise of "Super" cloths - wool that is lighter, softer, and yet more durable than its predecessors.